-- 1. The Parties agree that the entities listed in Party E join as parties to the Original Agreements, and assume the same rights and share the same obligations as Party A and Party D under the Original Agreements. - 2.
-This Agreement shall take effect and become binding on the Parties upon due execution of this Agreement by all the Parties.
-If any of the Original Agreements is terminated, this Agreement shall be terminated accordingly. - 3.
+- 1. Parties agree that: (1) upon the completion date of the Kuxue Huisi Equity Transfer, Kuxue Huisi ceases to have any right or obligation under the Original Agreements; (2) upon the completion date of the Xi'an Ruiying Equity Transfer, Xi'an Ruiying ceases to have any right or obligation under the Original Agreements; (3) upon the completion of the liquidation and deregistration of Wuhan Dongfang Youbo, Wuhan Dongfang Youbo ceases to have any right or obligation under the Original Agreements; (4) other parties to the Original Agreements shall continue to perform the Original Agreements, and enjoy the rights and assume the obligations under the Original Agreements. - 2.
+This Agreement shall take effect and become binding on Parties upon due execution of this Agreement by all Parties. - 3.
 This Agreement shall be a part of the Original Agreements and has the same effect as the Original Agreements.
-If and to the extent there are any inconsistencies between the Original Agreements and this Agreement with respect to the matters set forth herein, the terms of this Agreement shall control. - 4.
-Any matters not covered in this Agreement shall be carried out in accordance with the Original Agreements, and those not covered in the Original Agreements shall be resolved through negotiations among the Parties. - 5.
-This Agreement shall be executed in seventeen (17) originals by the Parties, with each Party holding one original.
-All originals shall have the same legal effect.
+In case of inconsistency between this Agreement and the Original Agreements, this Agreement shall control. - 4.
+Any matter not covered in this Agreement shall be carried out in accordance with the Original Agreements, and those not covered in the Original Agreements shall be resolved through negotiations among Parties. - 5.
+This Agreement shall be executed in fourteen (14) counterparts, with each Party holding one (1) counterpart, and each of which shall have the same legal effect.